Japanese food lovin’ Singaporeans have found more reasons to get excited, especially with the launch of Japan Food Town at Wisma Atria Orchard.

-You can expect Dassai Bar (sake), Hokkaido Izakaya (Hokkaido produce), Inaniwa Yosuke (udon), Bonta Bonta (onigiri), Yomoda Soba (soba), Nabe Seizen (the original being a 2 Michelin stared Kaiseki restaurant), Sabar (mackerel), Osaka Kitchen (Teppanyaki), Sushi Takewaka, Machida Shoten (ramen), Temura Tsukiji Tenka (tempura and donburi), Yakiniku Heijyoen, Shabu Shabu Tajimaya, Rang Mang Shokudo (fried chicken), Anzu (farm to table concept).
+You can expect TAKI Kyoto Grill & Sake, Hokkaido Izakaya (Hokkaido produce), Inaniwa Yosuke (udon), Bonta Bonta (rice specialities), Yomoda Soba (soba), Nabe Seizen (the original being a 2 Michelin stared Kaiseki restaurant), Sabar (mackerel), Osaka Kitchen (Teppanyaki), Tsukiji Sushi Takewaka, Machida Shoten (ramen), Tempura Tsukiji Tenka (tempura and donburi), Yakiniku Heijyoen, Shabu Shabu Gyu Jin, Rang Mang Shokudo (fried chicken), and Bar Nippon (fruits specialties).

-Here is a first look at the 16 food outlets opened at Japan Food Town:
+Here is a look at the 16 food outlets opened at Japan Food Town:

 Machida Shoten #04-40

 The ambience here was boisterous and buzzling, which reminded me of ramen shops in Japan.
 Machida Shoten from Kanagawa prefecture specialises in Iekei ramen, which directly translates to “house-type” from its kanji characters.